General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- With over 222 million units sold, what is Apple’s highest-selling iPhone model?
+- With over 222 million models offered, what’s Apple’s highest-selling iPhone mannequin?

 - What does GIF stand for?